canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

 cover-alt: "Write simpler tests with Type Builders and AutoFixture"
 ---

 Writing tests for services with lots of collaborators can be tedious.
-I know.
-You will end up with complex Arrange parts and lots of fakes.
+I know!
+We will end up with complex Arrange parts and lots of fakes.
 Let's see three alternatives to write simpler tests with builder methods, Type Builders and AutoFixture.

 **To write simpler tests for services with lots of collaborators, use builder methods to create only the fakes needed in every test.
-As an alternative, use auto-mocking with a type builder or libraries like AutoFixture to create a service with its collaborators replaced by test doubles using a mocking library.**
+As an alternative, use auto-mocking to create a service with its collaborators replaced by test doubles.**

 To show these three alternatives, let's bring back our `OrderService` class.
 We used it to show the [difference between stubs and mocks]({% post_url 2021-05-24-WhatAreFakesInTesting %}).
 Again, the `OrderService` checks if an item has stock available to then charge a credit card.